jacekroszkowiakdev/aws-notebooks/aws_services.md

 When you use Session Manager with Microsoft Windows, Session Manager provides access to a PowerShell console on the instance.

 ## AWS CodeDeploy / on Developer Tools on AWS

+## Amazon Relational Database Service (Amazon RDS)

+Amazon Relational Database Service (Amazon RDS) is a managed service by Amazon Web Services (AWS) that simplifies the setup, operation, and scaling of relational databases in the cloud.
+RDS supports several popular database engines, including Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server, allowing users to choose the best option for their specific use case.

+### Key Features of Amazon RDS:

+-   **Automatic Provisioning and Management**: AWS handles the infrastructure, including hardware provisioning, patching, and backups, so users can focus on building their applications.
+-   **High Availability and Durability**: RDS offers automatic backups, snapshots, and multi-AZ (Availability Zone) deployments for enhanced reliability.
+-   **Scalability** : It enables users to scale compute and storage resources independently with minimal downtime, adapting to application demands.
+-   **Security**: Offers data encryption at rest and in transit, integrated with AWS Identity and Access Management (IAM), Virtual Private Cloud (VPC), and other security features.
+-   **Monitoring and Performance Insights**: Built-in monitoring tools and performance dashboards help users track database metrics and optimize performance.

+**Common Use Cases**:
+Web and mobile applications requiring high-performance relational databases Business applications needing reliable, highly available databases Analytics applications leveraging relational data
+With Amazon RDS, users benefit from the functionality of a managed relational database without needing to handle manual database management tasks.

+**Multi-AZ Amazon RDS for MySQL database instance**:

+Amazon RDS Multi-AZ deployments provide enhanced availability and durability for Database (DB) instances, making them a natural fit for production database workloads.
+When you provision a Multi-AZ DB instance, Amazon RDS automatically creates a primary DB instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).